SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 by writing the wrapper's name in front of the property as an attribute.
-Here's a structure that stores a small rectangle, using the same arbitrary definition of "small" that's implemented by the ``SmallNumber`` property wrapper:
+Here's a structure that stores a small rectangle, using the same (rather arbitrary) definition of "small" that's implemented by the ``SmallNumber`` property wrapper:

-.. testcode:: even-number-wrapper
+.. testcode:: small-number-wrapper
     :compile: true

     -> struct SmallRectangle {